 Aviation authorities require the use of supplemental oxygen when the cabin altitude is above a certain level.
-As a general rule you use oxygen when flying more than 30 minutes above 10000 feet by day and 5000 feet by night.
-These numbers do vary per country so its worth to check the rules before you go up there.
+As a general rule you must use oxygen when flying more than 30 minutes above 10000 feet by day and 5000 feet by night.
+These numbers do vary per country so its worth to check the local rules before you go up there.

-Most general aviation aircraft flying at high altitudes have either a fixed installation or a portable version, should the pilot wishes to use this on more than one aircraft.
-Keep in mind that even a portable installation will add to the weight and balance of the aircraft, these steel cylinders do weigh a bit.
+Most general aviation aircraft flying at high altitudes have either a fixed oxygen installation or a portable version, should the pilot wishes to use this on more than one aircraft.
+Keep in mind that even a portable installation will add to the weight and balance of the aircraft, as these steel cylinders do weigh a bit.

 Masks or Cannula

-Using a mask can be more restrictive as eating, drinking or talking are more difficult compared to a cannula.
+Using a mask can be more restrictive as eating, drinking or talking are inherently more difficult compared to a cannula.
 A cannula is attached around the head with openings for air flow directly into your nose.
-Cannulas can be used to 18000 feet according to some manufacturers specifications.
+Cannulas can be used up to 18000 feet according to some manufacturers specifications.
 Check to see if your masks are compatible with the system in the aircraft.
 They also have a flow meter for the pilot to check.

 Dangers with oxygen